 Address: 3 Discovery Drive, U-6038, Storrs, Connecticut 06269-6038

 Inquiries and requests to view and or copy documents, pursuant to the Freedom of Information Act, must be submitted at https://publicrecords.uconn.edu/make-a-request/.

-What happens next: The University will review the comments received and may conduct further environmental study and analysis or amend the EIE.
-The University will also prepare responses to the substantive issues raised in review of the comments received.
+What happens next: The University is reviewing the comments received and may conduct further environmental study and analysis or amend the EIE.
+The University is also preparing responses to the substantive issues raised in review of the comments received.
 Those responses, and all supplemental materials and comments, shall be made available in a Record of Decision that will appear in a future issue of the Environmental Monitor.